 This is the story of Violet Jessop, an Irish woman who survived not one, not two, but THREE of the most catastrophic ship disasters of the 20th century.

 After suffering through a childhood plagued with a serious illness, the ever-lucky Violet went on to survive the crash and near-sinking of RMS Olympic in 1911, the sinking of the Britannic in 1916… oh, and I almost forgot to mention, the sinking of the RMS Titanic in 1912.

-Born in 1887 in Argentina, Violet Constance Jessop came out the womb beating the odds.
+Born in 1887 in Argentina, Violet Constance Jessop came out of the womb beating the odds.

-Violet was one of six surviving children born to her Irish immigrant parents, out of a total of nine.
+Violet was one of six surviving children born to the family tree of her Irish immigrant parents, out of a total of nine.
 The icy hand of death came for Jessop at an early age, inflicting her with a case of tuberculosis that was supposed to kill her, but fate had other plans.